jeremysquires/signal/docs/planning.md

         - the smallest of the top 3 frameworks (Angular, React, Vue)
     - Vue-cli is a set of command line tools:
         - to generate a reactive web app quickly
-    - Vue-cli service is a plugin for vue-cli:
+    - Vue-cli service is a plugin for vue-cli that:
-        - that automates the serve and watch debug cycle
+        - automates the serve, watch and debug cycle
+        - builds static single page application sites to dist (using webpack)
+    - Axios is a high level abstraction on top of Ajax with modern syntax
     - Jest is a unit test framework (see the API section for rationale)
-    - Cypress is an end to end testing tool
+    - Cypress is an end to end testing tool (TODO)
         - provides more control to the programmer than Selenium
         - is programmed through an expresssive API